Marcus James

 Subscribe for Articles and Updates

-Sign up to my newsletter for the latest articles, news and info about forthcoming books, workshops and classes.
+Sign up to Marcus James’s newsletter for the latest articles, news and info about forthcoming books, workshops and classes.

 I use Direct Mail as my marketing platform.
 By clicking subscribe you agree that your information will be transferred to Direct Mail for processing.
 You can unsubscribe at any time by clicking the link in the footer of my emails.
 For information about my privacy practices, please see my Privavy Policy here.